OpenTermsArchive/opentermsarchive.org/content/memos/telegram-adds-an-age-limit-for-australian-users/index.md

 ---
 html_description: Australia’s Online Safety Act 2021 requires age verification for online services.
 Telegram was fined in 2025 for non-compliance and now applies an 18+ age requirement to users located in Australia.
-title: Telegram adds an age limit for Australian users
+title: Telegram expands its age eligibility requirement to Australian users
 service: Telegram
 terms_types: ["Terms of Service"]
 dates: ["2026-01-07"]